vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 ### Get The Sample Python Application

-Download the sample Python application from github and make the sample application's folder your current working directory as follows:
+Download the sample Python application from Github and make the sample application's folder your current working directory as follows:

 ```bash
 $> git clone https://github.com/benwilcock/buildpacks-python-demo.git